 The network operator may restrict subscriber's access to certain RAT.
-For this purpose, the network may send the RAT utilization control IE to the UE via the REGISTRATION ACCEPT message (see subclause 5.5.1.2).
-Additionally, the UE shall not consider any PLMN and RAT combination with RAT restriction as a candidate PLMN for PLMN selection purpose, as specified in 3GPP TS 23.122 [6].
+For this purpose, the network may send the RAT utilization control information to the UE via the REGISTRATION ACCEPT message (see subclause 5.5.1.2).
+The RAT utilization control information associated with a PLMN is maintained in the list of "PLMNs with associated RAT restrictions" stored in the non-volatile memory in the ME as specified in annex C and is kept when the UE enters 5GMM-DEREGISTERED state.
+Additionally, the UE shall not consider any PLMN and RAT combination with RAT restriction included in the "PLMNs with associated RAT restrictions" as a candidate PLMN for PLMN selection purpose, as specified in 3GPP TS 23.122 [6].

 NOTE: RAT is defined in 3GPP TS 36.304 [21] and 3GPP TS 38.304 [21A], respectively.
 In this specification RAT is used to refer to GERAN, UTRAN, E-UTRAN or NG-RAN.